DOL-Translations/lupin-III/README.md

 Special thanks to Peter Lemon for starting the whole thing, and thanks to Drgn for helping me setup the whole project, along with gbaXL for assisting in new tools to make this easier.

 ## When you pause and go to history, it won't display the words properly.
-Add this Gameshark code to fix this.
+Add this Action Replay code to fix this.

 `C20095B8 00000002
 7CE0FA14 3A400000